Inside the Archive #57: Costume design on screen and insights from a nitrate collection

 Film costume design: from creative concepts to buttons and bows

-To prepare for this season of big screen classics, we revisited the records of the chosen films in our Collections Information Database (CID) to refine and augment our cataloguing of the costume department credits.
+To prepare for this season, we revisited the records of the chosen films in our Collections Information Database (CID) to refine our cataloguing of the costume department credits.
 The resulting details could then be featured in the season’s special costume-focused programme notes.

-This exercise revealed surprising differences in the tweaks or additions required.
-On the one hand, no changes were needed for All About Eve (1950), which has just two onscreen costume credits, plus three verified ‘uncredited’ wardrobe staff.
-On the other hand, we added around forty new credits for Black Panther (2018), covering jobs such as costume buyers, concept artists, speciality costumers and textile artists.
-Indeed, the season’s two most recent films, Black Panther and The Grand Budapest Hotel (2014), both ended up so large that we added a note to the records, explaining the reason behind their unusually in-depth costume sections.
+This process exposed some surprising differences in the tweaks and additions that were required.
+On one hand, no changes were needed for All About Eve (1950), which, typical for its time, has just two onscreen costume credits plus three verified ‘uncredited’ wardrobe staff.
+On the other hand, we added around forty new credits for Black Panther (2018), covering roles such as buyers, concept artists, speciality costumers, and textile artists across three sizeable units.
+Indeed, the season’s two most recent films, Black Panther and The Grand Budapest Hotel (2014), for which we added around twenty‑five credits (including dyers, cutters, and fabric painters), ended up so large that we thought it wise to add a note to the records explaining the reason behind their unusually in-depth costume sections.

-Large record alterations paled in comparison to other issues that arose.
+Mere quantity was a doddle compared to other issues that arose.
 The Umbrellas of Cherbourg (1964) needed no credits added, but we did see fit to revise the CID translation of the original French credits.
-The CID wording, ‘Gowns by’, harked back nicely to the glamorous days of MGM musicals, which inspired Jacques Demy’s film.
-However, that wording felt somewhat extravagant when the heroine is often wearing a raincoat, and the direct translation would be ‘C. Deneuve is dressed by’.
-We amended this record to match the literal rather than poetic wording.
+The CID wording “Gowns by” harked back to the glamorous days of MGM musicals that inspired Jacques Demy’s film, but it felt extravagant when, in fact, our heroine is often wearing a raincoat, and the unvarnished translation would be “C. Deneuve Is Dressed by.”
+We amended it to land on the side of the literal rather than the poetic.

-Translation was also an issue with The Leopard (1963) where our checking uncovered another misunderstanding.
-The Italian onscreen credit ‘Costumi della Ditta SAFAS’ should be rendered as ‘Costumes Created by SAFAS’, which is a well-known fashion house.
-A file did exist for the firm SAFAS, but we also noticed a file for a person named Ditta Safas.
-Evidently, a previous cataloguer had taken Ditta, meaning company or fashion house, as someone’s first name.
-So our designer was hidden under the wrong record with a paltry credit or two to her name, just waiting for the day when we would swoop in to revise the error.
+Translation was an issue too with The Leopard (1963), where our checking uncovered a CID misunderstanding of probable longstanding.
+The Italian onscreen credit ‘Costumi della Ditta SAFAS’ should be rendered as ‘Costumes Created by SAFAS’ (referring to the noted fashion house).
+A file did exist for the firm SAFAS, but we noticed that there was also a file for a person named Ditta Safas.
+Evidently, a cataloguer of yore had taken Ditta (meaning company, or fashion house) as someone’s first name, and so there lurked our apocryphal costume designer with a paltry credit or two to her name, waiting for the day we would swoop in to expunge the error and spare CID further blushes.

-We found that In the Mood for Love (2000) features no costume credit but instead references production design, which historically has encompassed the overseeing of both the art direction and the costumes.
-Sight and Sound’s oral history printed in the May 2025 issue for the film’s 25th anniversary includes comments from production designer William Chang Suk ping about his work on the costumes.
-He gave expert insights into the changing of Chinese ‘qipao’ fashion from the 1920s to the 1960s.
-We therefore added a note to the record, making this inference explicit.
+We found that In the Mood for Love (2000) features no costume credit per se, but that the credits encompass a throwback to the days when Production Design (nowadays usually referring to the look of the sets) meant the overseeing of both the art direction and the costumes.
+A delve into the Sight and Sound oral history for the film’s 25th anniversary found the production designer, William Chang Suk-ping, discussing his work on the costumes and giving expert insights into the changing of Chinese ‘qipao’ fashion from the 1920s to the 1960s.
+We added a note to the record, making this inference explicit.

-The plot thickened most with the tangled costume credit for Gate of Hell (1953), which won the 1954 Oscar for best (colour) costumes.
-Sources differ on who actually did the designing.
-The official Oscar winner, Sanzo Wada, was a noted colour consultant and designer, renowned for publishing the six-volume A Dictionary of Colour Combinations.
-Yet costume designer Shima Yoshizane is cited elsewhere as the likely designer in the sense we would think of today.
-Other sources would suggest it was a collaboration.
+The plot thickened most with the tangled costume credit for Gate of Hell (1953), which won the 1954 Oscar for best (colour) costumes, and yet respectable sources differ over who did the designing.
+The official Oscar winner, Sanzo Wada, was a noted colour consultant (and designer), renowned for publishing a six-volume Dictionary of Colour Combinations.
+Yet Shima Yoshizane (Kenzo Mizoguchi’s frequent costume collaborator) is cited elsewhere as the likely costume designer in the sense we think of the job today, while other sources would suggest it was a collaboration.
 Unable to feel we had entirely cracked the case, we thought it best to lay out the evidence in a note on our record and let the reader decide.

-Modest additions or rewordings were also made for Ran (1985), Moon (2008), Velvet Goldmine (1998) and My Beautiful Laundrette (1985).
-The quirkiest correction was perhaps for The Piano (1992), where our sixteen costume credits needed very little attention, but I was amused to find a credit for ‘Cobbler/Shoe Maintenance’ catalogued in the database’s field for construction manager.
-Since that seemed to be a mistake, we put the cobbler record back into the costume section where it belongs.
-For a jollier January, come for the costumes, digest the drama and be sure to stay for the credits.
+Modest additions or rewordings were made for Ran (1985), Moon (2008), Velvet Goldmine (1998) and My Beautiful Laundrette (1985).
+The quirkiest correction was perhaps for The Piano (1992), where our sixteen costume credits needed very little attention, but it was amusing to find a credit for ‘Cobbler/Shoe Maintenance’ catalogued wide of the mark in the database’s field for Construction Manager.
+Since that category seemed rather large shoes for it to fill, we duly ushered this cobbler safely into the costume section, where it belongs.
+For a jollier January, come for the costumes, digest the drama and be sure to stay (naturally) for the credits.

 – Patrick Fahy, Documentation Team Leader